okfde/2013.archiv.codefor.de/_posts/2015-02-12-three-project-ideas-for-open-data-day.md

 ## Where in Germany has Click-that-hood already been deployed?
 Here's where it has already been deployed:

- * German States, Augsburg, Bayern, Berlin, Cologne, Dresden, Hamburg, Nordrhein-Westfalen Municipalities, Ulm, Unna
+ * German States, Augsburg, Bayern, Berlin, Cologne, Dresden, Hamburg, Nordrhein-Westfalen Municipalities
+ * Ulm
+ * Unna
  * Berlin
  * Koln
  * Hamburg